Mordechai Vanunu: Arrests and hearings

 Yossi Melman, an Israeli journalist, wrote in the Israeli newspaper Haaretz "Vanunu's harassment by the Israeli government is unprecedented and represents a distortion of every accepted legal norm."
 Vanunu was denied parole at a hearing in May 1998.
 Five years later, parole was again refused.
 At this parole hearing, Vanunu's lawyer Avigdor Feldman maintained that his client had no more secrets and should be freed.
-However, the prosecution argued that the imminent war with Iraq would preclude his release.
+The prosecution argued that the imminent war with Iraq would preclude his release.

 After the hearing, Feldman said, "The prosecutor said that if Vanunu were released, the Americans would probably leave Iraq and go after Israel and Israel's nuclear weapons - which I found extremely ridiculous."
 The real force blocking Vanunu's release, who had been known only as "Y", was exposed in 2001 as Yehiyel Horev, the head of Mossad's nuclear and military secrets branch.

 Following his release in 2004, Vanunu appeared in Israeli courts on numerous occasions on charges of having violated the terms of his release.
 He was arrested and detained for attempting to go to Bethlehem.
-On at least one occasion his room in St. George's Cathedral was raided by policemen and his belongings were confiscated.
+On at least one occasion his room in St. George's Cathedral was raided by police and his belongings were confiscated.

 Yehiel Horev, the strictest of all the security chiefs in Israel, especially in regard to the protection of institutions such as the Shimon Peres Negev Nuclear Research Center and the Israel Institute for Biological Research, is apprehensive that if Vanunu goes abroad, he will continue to be a nuisance by stimulating the public debate over Israel's nuclear policy and the nuclear weapons he says Israel possesses.
 This is the secret that it is claimed has not yet been told in the affair: the story of the security fiasco that made it possible for Vanunu to do what he did, and the story of subsequent attempts to cover-up, whitewash and protect senior figures in the defense establishment, who were bent on divesting themselves of responsibility for the failure.

-On 11 November 2004, Vanunu was arrested by the International Investigations Unit of the Israel Police at around 9 am while eating breakfast.
+On 11 November 2004 Vanunu was arrested by the International Investigations Unit of the Israel Police at around 9 am while eating breakfast.
 The arrest stemmed from an ongoing probe examining suspicions of leaking national secrets and violating legal rulings since his release from prison.

 Police raided the walled compound of St. George's Cathedral, removing papers and a computer from Vanunu's room.
 After a few hours' detention, Vanunu was put under house arrest, which was to last seven days.